entechlog/dbt-examples/dbt-docs/README.md

 ## Github Pages
 The simplest and most straightforward option.
 It comes with no extra cost, but there's a limitation: sites hosted on Github Pages will be public in the free tier.
 For private access and authentication setup, an enterprise tier is required.

+## Netlify
+A powerful serverless platform with an intuitive git-based workflow.
+Netlify allows to host static websites with ease.
+This is simple as well but preferenced below github pages only because it sits outside github eco system.

 ## S3 and CloudFront
 A cost-effective option that offers the ability to add basic authentication for restricted access.
 S3 (Simple Storage Service) provides reliable storage for your static content, and CloudFront serves as a content delivery network for faster and more efficient distribution.